ToxicJuice23/grit/README.md

-# This program is a simple c program that can help beginners understand c fundementals
+## A memory safe c program that can be used as an example for projects